maufrontier/puppeteer-headful/README.md

 ## Warnings

-For maximum freedom in running your commands, this action uses the *eval* bash command, which should be used with caution because any commands that are passed to the action will be executed in the context of the container.
+For maximum freedom in running your shell commands, this action runs your commands via *eval*, which should be used with caution because any commands that are passed to the action will be executed in the context of the container.

 To mitigate the risks, eval has been wrapped inside a subshell, but you should still proceed with caution and make sure you're the only one that passes commands to this action.